Drinking tap water?

 In Denmark people take their drinking water for granted.
 Danes don’t think twice before grabbing a glass and sticking it underneath a tap.
 However, for many tourists it will seem completely unnatural to put the glass under the tap.
 For many visitors drinking water is something you buy in the supermarket.
-In Denmark approximately 99% of the drinking water supply is based on groundwater.
-The water is drawn from aquifers located below the Danish subsoil and is so clean that it is not necessary to add chlorine to purify it.

 The water suppliers are obligated to monitor the quality of the drinking water